Individual Shrinkage for Random Effects: Motivation for Shrinkage with Individual Weights (IW)

-where $\Theta$ is defined in \eqref{def:state}.
-Furthermore, the inequality above is strict if either $0 < {W}_{i,T-1} < 1$ or the inequality in \eqref{key:regularity:IW} is strict.\end{theorem} The theorem shows when the improvement of IW over TS and Pool in terms of regret is strict.
-For example, any constant weight between 0 and 1 will provide an improvement.
-Furthermore, keeping all else equal, a weight that is a genuine function of the random effect that satisfies Assumption \ref{key-assumption} with a strict inequality will deliver an additional improvement in performance.
-Existing Bayesian shrinkage approaches such as the James-Stein estimator, for example, deliver weights that are strictly between 0 and 1 but that do not depend on $A_i$.
-This means that James-Stein outperforms (in terms of minimax regret) using TS or Pool for all individuals, but it can be, in turn, outperformed by any weight satisfying Assumption \ref{key-assumption} that is a genuine function of the random effect.
-The theorem thus illustrates the potential benefits of individual weights that are based on information in the time series dimension, and thus capture the random effect, relative to existing shrinkage approaches that leverage instead the cross-sectional information.
+where $\Theta$ is defined in~\eqref{def:state}.
+Furthermore, the inequality above is strict if either $0 < {W}_{i,T-1} < 1$ with positive probability or the inequality in~\eqref{key:regularity:IW} is strict. \end{theorem} The improvement of IW over TS and Pool in terms of regret is strict, for example, with any constant weight strictly in $(0,1)$, and larger, keeping all else equal, if the weight is a genuine function of the RE and Assumption~\ref{key-assumption} holds with a strict inequality.
+JS, for example, delivers weights that are strictly between 0 and 1 but do not depend on $A_i$.
+Thus, JS outperforms TS and Pool (in terms of MMR) for all units, yet can itself be improved upon by any admissible weight that responds to the RE satisfying Assumption~\ref{key-assumption}.
+The theorem therefore illustrates the potential benefits of individual weights that are based on the time series dimension, and thus capture the RE, relative to existing shrinkage approaches that leverage the cross-section.